In this section

 Here is an overview of our financial performance.
 More detailed information is available in the 5 year summary and the Investor section.

-Here you'll find biographies of our board directors and operating board directors and which committees they are a member of.
+Biographies of our plc and operating board directors and the committees they are a member of.

 © J Sainsbury plc 2014